The best Samsung tablets in 2024 - our top picks

 Middling battery life

-Like its predecessors the Galaxy Tab S9 is good at a lot of things, but it's best at being a general-purpose Android tablet.
-You can use it to get work done in a pinch, but in my experience it's best enjoyed as a speedy all-purpose device for making work and play a bit more enjoyable.
+The Samsung Galaxy Tab S9 is an excellent slate that's aimed at folks who want an Android tablet that's as nice as an iPad Air.
+You can use it to get work done in a pinch, but in my experience the Galaxy Tab S9 is best enjoyed as a speedy all-purpose device for making work and play a bit more enjoyable.

-But unlike its predecessors this Galaxy Tab comes with a gorgeous AMOLED display, a premium-feeling upgrade that used to be reversed for even more expensive Samsung tablets.
+I think it's the best Samsung tablet for most folks because it's not the fanciest or most premium slate you can get, but it feels like it thanks to the gorgeous AMOLED display, a premium-feeling upgrade that used to be reserved for only the most expensive Samsung tablets.
 But with the S9 it's standard on the entry-level model, and it's a great upgrade that makes this affordable tablet really feel like a premium iPad competitor.
-Of course, the fact that it can't outpace an older, cheaper iPad Air might be a dealbreaker for speed freaks.

 While this may not be the biggest Android slate on the block (that honor likely goes to the Galaxy Tab S9 Ultra) it's a great all-around tablet that competes favorably with Apple's iPad. if you just need a great premium Android tablet the Galaxy Tab S9 is a great buy, and it should last you for years to come.